TypeFox/typir/README.md

 Typir is a library for type systems and type checking for software languages in the web.

-Typir is OpenSource, written in TypeScript, and follows pragmatic approaches for easing type checking in practical language engineering projects by providing default implementations for recurring problems.
+Typir is OpenSource, written in TypeScript, and follows pragmatic approaches for simplifying type checking in practical language engineering projects by providing default implementations for recurring problems.
 As a stand-alone library, Typir provides a TypeScript-API for language engineers without an additional, external DSL for formalizing types.